cheblin/AdHoc-protocol/README.md

     @I( 0/255 ) long field;            //will generate required field with uint8_t as external and internal datatype
     @I( -2_000 | -1_900 ) short field2; //will generate required field with int16_t as external, uint8_t as internal datatype and -2_000 as shift constant.
 ```
 --------------
 If numeric fields have some dispersion/gradient pattern in its value changing...

 ![image](https://user-images.githubusercontent.com/29354319/70128574-0a404880-16b8-11ea-8a4d-efa8a7358dc1.png)

 It is possible to leverage this knowledge to minimize the amount of data transmission.

-Based on this information, code generator can skip or use [Base 128 Varint](https://developers.google.com/protocol-buffers/docs/encoding)  compression
+In this case code generator can use [Base 128 Varint](https://developers.google.com/protocol-buffers/docs/encoding) compression
 algorithm, which allows good and with small resource load, reduces the sending data amount.
 This is achieved by skipping from the transmission of the higher if they are zeros, bytes and then restoring them on the receiving side.